LilBank/dailigram/README.md

 **Step 3: Activate a virtualenv.**

-Before you start installing or using packages in your virtualenv, Activate it using following command.
+Using virtualenv allows you to avoid installing Python packages globally which could break system tools or other projects.
+Activate it before you start installing packages.

 ***On MacOS and Linux:***